PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 ## <a name="section-7-3"></a> 7.3 `kernel.bbclass` `openembedded-core` support

-This section provides detailed discussion of the `openembedded-core` meta layer which provides support classes and recipes used by
+This section provides detailed discussion of the `openembedded-core` meta layer that provides support classes and recipes used by
 `linux*.bb` and `linux*.bbappend`.

 <a name="figure-7-3"></a>